Safety First: Essential Fire Safety Compliance Measures for Landlords

 Conducting thorough fire risk assessments of rental properties is the foundation of an effective fire strategy.
 Assessments should analyse potential ignition sources, fuel loads, and any other fire hazards.
 Particular focus should be placed on shared or common areas of multi-occupancy buildings.
 Based on the findings, steps must be taken to remove or reduce risks where possible by substituting hazardous materials, improving storage practices, and enforcing ‘housekeeping’ rules about the accumulation of combustibles.

-Regular inspection and testing of fire detection systems, electrical installations, gas appliances, fire doors and emergency lighting is also important.
-Developing a risk assessment-based maintenance strategy will help ensure fire risks are proactively managed and promptly addressed.
+Regular inspection and testing of fire detection systems, electrical installations, gas appliances, fire doors, and emergency lighting is also important.
+Developing a risk assessment-based maintenance strategy and using property maintenance software will help ensure fire risks are proactively managed and promptly addressed.

 Fire Detection and Alarm Systems